 - Promoting the use of qualified outside oversight to maintain objectivity and integrity;

 - Greatly reducing the incidence of poor-quality, off-spec or non-compliant work (or goods), or project irregularities, and the potential liabilities that result from such transactions;

 - Preserving the organisation’s reputation in the public’s eye;

 - Strengthening the company’s ability to conduct business transactions with governments; and

 Better Enforcement, Tighter Controls

-In the past several years, a major focus has been placed on upholding anti-corruption laws worldwide, resulting in an influx of highly-publicized cases, record fines and notable prison sentences.
-Key developing trends in enforcing FCPA laws, in particular, show a dramatically stepped-up level of prosecutions of companies and individuals, and a vastly increased level of fines:
+In the past several years, a major focus has been placed on upholding anti-corruption laws worldwide, resulting in an influx of highly-publicised cases, record fines and notable prison sentences.
+Key developing trends in enforcing FCPA laws, in particular, show a dramatically stepped-up level of prosecutions of companies and individuals and a vastly increased level of fines:

-- Investigative approaches and techniques are growing increasingly proactive and aggressive and will result in more indictments and more trials.
+- Investigative approaches and techniques are growing increasingly proactive and aggressive, resulting in more indictments and more trials.

 - Whistleblower bounty provisions have been fine-tuned to attract more tipsters.